The Last Mile Transmission Project

 Development of the Last Mile Project required environmental impact analyses and studies as part of the permitting process, especially with respect to the land managed by the Bureau of Land Management (“BLM”).
 No BLM Areas of Critical Environmental Concern, BLM Natural Areas, or designated wilderness areas are present in the project area.
 The Project also avoids the Como Bluff National Natural Landmark.

 Founded in 1990, Innergex is an independent renewable power producer which develops, constructs, acquires, owns, and operates hydroelectric, wind, solar and energy storage facilities.
 Innergex is a long-term owner and operator of clean energy projects located in the United States, Canada, Chile, and France.
 Innergex is also the owner of the future 330 MW Boswell Springs Wind Project in Albany County (www.boswellspringswind.com).

 Innergex will be responsible for 100% of the development, financing, construction, and start-up costs.
 After completion, Innergex will also be responsible for all operational and maintenance costs, as well as all decommissioning costs.

 The Last Mile Project concluded a National Environmental Policy Act (NEPA) review with the BLM, obtained an easement for crossing a state parcel, and obtained a Conditional Use Permit with Carbon County in May 2022; as part of this process, public hearings were held with the Carbon County Planning and Zoning Commission and with the Board of County Commissioners.

 Construction of the Last Mile Transmission Project begun in January 2023.
-Last Mile will interconnect the proposed Boswell Springs Wind Project (also owned by Innergex) which has its own construction process.
+Last Mile will interconnect the Boswell Springs Wind Project (also owned by Innergex) which has its own construction process.
 Major construction efforts on the Boswell Springs Wind Project aren’t expected to begin until June 2023.
 The intention is to have both projects operational by October – December 2024.